JonaszJestem/Chinese-checkers/README.md

 # Chinese-checkers
-Implemetnation of chinese checkers using client-server connections
+Implementation of chinese checkers using client-server connections